ben-mulhern/shithead-rules/rules.md

 ## 10. Endgame - "up" cards

-One a player has exhausted their hand-cards, and the pick-up pile is empty so there is no chance of replenishing their hand, then they can begin to play their up-cards.
+Once a player has exhausted their hand-cards, and the pick-up pile is empty so there is no chance of replenishing their hand, then they can begin to play their up-cards.

 At the point of their next turn, one of the up-cards of the player's choosing enters their hand, whether it is possible for them to play it this turn or not.